jedrzejwalega/jedrzejwalega.github.io/wip/lora.md

 ![png](/assets/images/lora_alpha_levels.png)

 An example of no LoRA applied vs alpha at strength: 4.0 and 12.0.
-Source: https://civitai.com/images/2618036
+Source for the image, as well as the banner: https://civitai.com/images/2618036